 2) Squamous cell carcinoma (SCC) is much less common than basal cell cancer.
 These metastasize more frequently than BCCs.
 Even then, the metastasis rate is quite low, with the exception of SCCs of the lip, ear, and in immunosuppressed patients.

 3) Malignant Melanoma (MM) is the least frequent but most invasive of the three common skin cancers.
 They frequently metastasize to the lymph nodes or other organs.

 There are a variety of different skin cancer symptoms and signs depending on the type and location.
 These can include pain, itchiness, bleeding, a non-healing skin lesion, skin ulceration or discoloration, and changes in existing moles, such as enlargement or change in shape.
-Basal cell carcinoma usually looks like a raised, smooth, pearly bump on the sun-exposed skin of the head, neck or shoulders.
+Basal cell carcinoma usually looks like a raised, smooth, pearly bump on the sun-exposed skin of the head, neck, or shoulders.
 Sometimes small blood vessels can be seen within the tumor.
 Squamous cell carcinoma is commonly a red, scaling, thickened patch on sun-exposed skin.
 Ulceration and bleeding may occur.
-Most melanomas are brown or black pigmented lesions that arise within in a previous mole.
-Signs that might indicate a malignant melanoma include change in size, shape, color or elevation of a mole.
-Other signs are the appearance of a new mole during adulthood or new pain, itching, ulceration or bleeding.
+Most melanomas are brown or black-pigmented lesions that arise within a previous mole.
+Signs that might indicate a malignant melanoma include a change in size, shape, color, or elevation of a mole.
+Other signs are the appearance of a new mole during adulthood or new pain, itching, ulceration, or bleeding.

 1) Radiation therapy, topical chemotherapy (5-fluorouracil or Efudex) or cryotherapy (freezing the cancer off) can sometimes provide adequate control of the disease, but usually have lower cure rates and higher incidence of cancer recurrence than surgical excision.